How to Get Help With Bills: Resources

 This reputable organization’s HeatShare program helps families with electricity, natural gas, and oil and propane costs on a yearly basis.

 Modest Needs has been working since 2002 to provide temporary financial aid to people who live paycheck to paycheck.
 The organization awards grants that can be used to pay for short-term expenses.

 Citizen Energy’s program called Joe-4-Oil provides 100 gallons of heating oil to low-income individuals in 16 states.
-In Massachusetts, it awards families $150 credits to put toward their gas bills, while it installs solar panels for free in California.
+In Massachusetts, it awards families $150 credits to put toward their gas bills, while it installs solar panels for in California.

 Charities that help with housing costs

 Housing costs are typically one of the largest monthly expenses on the budget.
 If you’re having trouble paying that bill when the first of the month rolls around, or if you’re searching for a safe and affordable home, these charities want to help.